The Sunday Lesson

 Another story for you to apply as you see fit:

 Young Max, our eight-month-old kitten, is all tom and wants only to fight, eat, or get it on.
-For the good of all cats, and for our pocketbook, we keep him inside.
+For the good of all females and birds, and for our pocketbook, we keep him inside.
 We’ve already coughed up a down payment on in 1982 Pinto on belly surgery.
 We noticed the problem when he ran through the living room with a four-inch red string hanging out of his rear-end.
 He ate a piece of string, and even from inside his intestines, it was wrapping around and binding him up.
 Later, he lallygagged, flat and lethargic, until we took him to the vet.
 Dad chose the heroic route and had him operated on, trading hysterical sobs for hugs.
 So, we protect our investment.

 On most mornings, I drink lots of coffee, and Max sits at the window to the backyard dreaming about fights and sex.
 At least, that’s what I assume: I’m not privy to his inner workings.
 He saw something and shook like he wanted outside in a hurry.
 I went to investigate.
 It rained the night before, and the backyard was still damp.
 Our water table here is about three feet deep, which gives fits to swimming pool installers.
 Birds flourish, though, as any drizzle floods the ground, bringing worms up with the rising tide.